Dr Helena Taylor

 Postdoctoral Research Fellow

 My research focuses on early modern French literature and culture, especially of the seventeenth century, with an interest in classical reception; translation studies; cultural 'quarrels', notably the late seventeenth-century 'Quarrel of the Ancients and Moderns'; life-writing; and women's cultural practice and its reception.
 My first book, published with OUP in 2017, examines the reception of the life of Ovid in 17th-century French culture.
-In May 2018, I embarked on a Leverhulme Early Career Fellowship to work on my second book, Women Writing the Ancient World in Early Modern France.
+In May 2018, I embarked on a Leverhulme Early Career Fellowship to work on my second book Savantes: Women Writing Antiquity in Early Modern France.

 In addition to language teaching, I offer modules on seventeenth and eighteenth-century French literary culture, co-teach introductory first-year culture modules and teach for the MA in Translation Studies and the MA in Global Literatures and Cultures.
 I also co-direct Exeter's Centre for Early Modern Studies.